-Ted Danowitz, IAML 2010, is a Foreign Service Officer with the U.S. Department of State.
-After a two year posting at the U.S. Consulate General in Guangzhou, China, Ted is preparing for his next assignment as an Environment, Science, Technology, and Health (ESTH) Officer at the U.S. Embassy in Oslo, Norway.
-Ted’s job as an ESTH Officer embodies the philosophy of the Sam Nunn School, as he will work to further U.S. Foreign Policy as it relates to new and emerging technologies with NATO Allies.
+Ted Danowitz, an International Affairs and Modern Languages graduate is a foreign service officer with the U.S. Department of State.
+After a two-year posting at the U.S. Consulate General in Guangzhou, China, Ted relocated as an environment, science, technology, and health (ESTH) Officer at the U.S. Embassy in Oslo, Norway.
+He currently serves as a political & economic officer at the U.S. Embassy in Auckland, New Zealand.
+Ted’s job as an ESTH officer embodies the philosophy of the Sam Nunn School, as he will work to further U.S. Foreign Policy as it relates to new and emerging technologies with NATO Allies.

-INTA provided a greater understanding of world politics.
-Through the Sam Nunn School and other INTA related organizations, like the GT Model United Nations Conference, I was able to gain a better understanding of geopolitical history and the growing role that science plays in shaping international relations.
+The Sam Nunn School provided a greater understanding of world politics.
+Through the Nunn School and other International Affairs related organizations, like the GT Model United Nations Conference, I was able to gain a better understanding of geopolitical history and the growing role that science plays in shaping international relations.

-Through involvement with campus organizations, such as GT Model United Nations, Campus Tour Guides, and Ivan Allen College Student Advisory Board I gained valuable leadership experience which provided me with opportunities and experience in working with others both inside and outside of my organization.
+Through involvement with campus organizations, such as Georgia Tech Model United Nations, Campus Tour Guides, and Ivan Allen College Student Advisory Board I gained valuable leadership experience which provided me with opportunities and experience in working with others both inside and outside of my organization.

 I participated in several study abroad programs and internships in China, and saw firsthand the enactment of US-Sino policies taught in class—all while gaining proficiency in Chinese.
 This foundation enabled me to work more effectively as a U.S. diplomat in China.